Welcome to week 2 of New Beginnings January 2023!

 So this week, take a peek into your own pantry and begin organizing step by step.
 It will be worth every effort, I promise!

 Organized Pantry Tips:

-4. For rice pastas, quinoa, and other foods that require specific cooking instructions, cut out (or write down) the package directions and tape it to the lid.
+For pastas rice, quinoa, and other foods that require specific cooking instructions, simply write the instructions on your label.

-6. After everything is set and organized outside of the pantry, begin putting things back inside with your new organization in mind.
+After everything is set and organized outside of the pantry, begin putting things back inside with your new organization in mind.
 Heavier items work well on lower shelves, as well as your bins with the root vegetables.
-Stock items you use the most work best when placed at eye level.

 Plan books you would like to read this year

 And begin reading them!